 The crucial observation is that $M$ is a (pseudo-Riemannian) symmetric space, that is there exists $f \in G$, such that $D_pf = -Id_{T_pM}$.
 Indeed, $-Id \in \U(1)$.

 There is a de Rham decomposition of $M$ into a product of a flat factor and irreducible symmetric spaces.
 In our case, there exists a subgroup of the isotropy that acts irreducibly.
 It follows that $M$ is either flat, or irreducible.
 There is nothing to prove in the first case, we will therefore assume that $M$ is irreducible.
-We can also assume that $G$ is the full isometry group of $M$.
+We can also assume that $G$ is the full isometry group of $M$ (the hypotheses in Theorem \ref{irreducible} on the $G$-action are also valid for the full isometry group).
 It is known that isotropy groups of symmetric spaces have finitely many connected components.
-Thus, up to a finite cover, $H$ must be $\U(1) \times \SO(1, n)$.
+Thus, up to a finite cover (say assuming it connected), $H$ must be $\U(1) \times \SO^0(1, n)$.

 Consider a Cartan decomposition $\g = \h + \p$, where $\p$ is identified with $\C^{n+1}$.
 Consider the bracket $[, ]: \p \times \p \to \h = so(1, n) + u(1)$.